shrukumar/Music-Charts-Dashboard/README.md

 This project was created to practice implementing a dashboard, created with Plotly Dash.
-For our dashboard, we chose to use a Spotify dataset from Kaggle to explore the relationship between different music streaming platforms and the rankings of famous songs throughout 2023.
+For our dashboard, we chose to use a dataset from Kaggle to explore the relationship between different music streaming platforms and the rankings of famous songs throughout 2023.